sisk-http/website/static/contents/spec/Sisk.Core.Routing.ExceptionErrorCallback.md

 public delegate HttpResponse ExceptionErrorCallback(Exception ex, HttpContext context);
 ```

-Represents the function that is called after the route callback threw an exception.
+Represents the function that is called after the route action threw an exception.